iPhoring/ComputerVision/ExtendedKalmanFilter/README.md

 ---
 # Execution of Kalman Filter
 To start with, change the working directory to 'build'.
 To run the Extended Kalman filter, ./ExtendedKF should be executed.
-If everything works fine then the otput should be as follows and the simulator gets connected to the program instantly:
+If everything works fine then the output should be as follows and the simulator gets connected to the program instantly:

 We have two datasets in the simulator namely Dataset1 and Dataset2.
-The difference between them are:
-The direction the car (the object) is moving.
-The order the first measurement is sent to the EKF.
-On dataset 1, the LIDAR measurement is sent first.
-On the dataset 2, the RADAR measurement is sent first.
 Here is the simulator final state after running the EKL with dataset 1:
 ![image4](./images/RMSE.png)

+# Accuracy

+The estimated values for px,py,vx,vy compared to groundtruth values are calculated using RMSE.
+The RMSE values for Dataset1: RMSE[